Dan Sileo: Radio career

 In August 2019, he was hired by IHeartMedia to host afternoons on Fox Sports 910 KGME in Phoenix.
 But the program was discontinued the following week due to pressure from the Arizona Coyotes hockey team.
 KGME carries the Coyotes and team management felt Sileo's past controversial remarks on sexuality and race were not a good fit with the team's flagship radio station.

 In September 2020, Sileo started a new nationally syndicated radio show on the USA Radio Network.
-In April 2021, Sileo started on the "National Football Show" on YouTube/Jakib Media from 4-6 PM ET.
+In April 2021, Sileo started on the "National Football Show" on YouTube/Jakib Media from 2-6 PM ET.
+His boss is Zander Krause.
+Sileo has been hired by Genesis Communications to host a mid-morining sports show from 10am-12 ET on WWBA-820 Monday thru Friday starting May 19,2025.

 Controversies

 His career has been marked by a series of several controversial events that led to his firing from three radio stations in 2012 and 2013.